-Women’s Health Photography
+Women's Health & Maternal Care

 Frontline health care workers play an essential role in delivery of medical care in rural regions of India.
 Photograph: ©Steven Wade Adams, Bihar, India 2017